genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 The samstat program can also produce a quality report for FASTQ files, and it can also report on aligned sequences in a BAM file.

-Again, this program is not available through the TACC module system but is available in Anna's work directory and has been linked into your $HOME/local/bin.
+Again, this program is  available through the system  and has been linked into your $HOME/local/bin.
 You should be able just to type samstat and see some documentation.

 Here's how you run samstat on a compressed FASTQ files.
 Let's only run it on a few sequences to avoid overloading the system: